SharePoint/sp-dev-docs/docs/spfx/viva/features/focus-feature/FocusFeatureTutorial.md

 ## Add focus feature to your Adaptive Card Extension Quick View

 At this point, we have out of the box Adaptive Card Extension code.
-Now it's time to flare things up with focusing on elements in the Quick view.
+Now it's time to flare things up with focusing on elements in the Quick View.

 In the Quick View, we'll introduce buttons for two actions:

-- Move to the next quick view
+- Move to the next Quick View
-- Move to the previous quick view
+- Move to the previous Quick View

 We'll first define the template of the Quick View.
 For this, locate and open the following file in your project: **./src/adaptiveCardExtensions/focusFeature/quickView/template/QuickViewTemplate.json**